varya/steroids/_posts/debugging/2013-05-29-safari-web-inspector.markdown

 Now, you should see a *Develop* menu item in Safari's top menu bar.
 Open the *Develop* > *iPhone Simulator* menu, and you should see a list of WebViews currently open in your app. (`contextmenu.html`, `loading.html` and `background.html` are used internally by Steroids.)

 Select a WebView.
 You now have direct Web Inspector access to it.
 You can edit the DOM and use the JavaScript console.
-The console also displays errors (there's currently a bug where `console.log` output can only be viewed from the Terminal window running the Steroids `simulator` command).
+The console also displays errors and `console.log` output, although there's currently a bug where loading `cordova.js` causes `console.log` output not to display in the Safari Web Inspector (the output is still displayed in the Terminal window when you run `$ steroids simulator`).

 If you type in `window.location.reload();`, the WebView reloads itself, which allows you to see network requests and possible console errors that happen when the WebView loads.